Scout24/pybuilder_aws_plugin/README.rst

 @Task: upload_cfn_to_s3
 -----------------------

-This task uploads the CFN-Sphere template files as JSON to a S3 bucket.
+NOTE: This task is available for Python 2.7 and up, due to CFN-Sphere dependencies not being available for Python 2.6.

+This task converts and uploads the CFN-Sphere template YAML files as JSON to a S3 bucket.
 The bucket name is to be set as follows in ``build.py``:

 .. code:: python